Radiator-Labs/coop-share/README-01-descr.md

     - add water sensor to condensate tray
     - monitor output of water sensor with GPIO expander

-RL to design and install new user interface (RL panel) on front of unit:
+RL will install new user interface (RL panel) on front of unit:

 ![render new front](img/render-new-front.png)

-Cables from new user interface (RL panel) pass through hole in front of unit and connect to box.
+Cables from new user interface (RL panel) pass through hole in front of unit and connect to the Box.

 Cables include:

 - 12VDC power extender cable
 - I2C cable